anonymin/thinkful-vday/readme.md

 ### Divider

-Let's create a button using the divider tag that will link somewhere like ...:
+Let's create a button using the divider tag:

 ```html
 <div>click here to get your present</div>